 The complex is located near the Barron River in Everglades City, walking distance to three popular restaurants.
 (Two are seafood houses that are among the most popular places to get stone crabs —Triad Seafood and City Seafood – and the third is Camellia Street Grill, with a more varied menu that does include stone crabs and seafood too.)

 The Inn, which has spacious hotel-like rooms with private baths, has rates that start at $99 off season with January to April rates from $169 to $179 (plus taxes.)

 A breakfast buffet is served in the dining room and it offers lots of choices — tasty hot foods, fresh fruits and yogurt, hot and cold cereals, rolls and muffins and a choice of sliced cheeses in the style of B&Bs in Europe.

-Rooms in both wings are comfortable and the staff goes out of its way to help you have a great experience in the area.
+Rooms are comfortable and the staff goes out of its way to help you have a great experience in the area.
 The white board in the lobby lists local wildlife sightings, for example, and when we told the desk clerk we were going to kayak the Turner River, he pulled out maps and information about it.

 Calling this a B&B might set the wrong expectations.
 I think of B&Bs as smaller scale operations with individually decorated rooms.
 The atmosphere is more like a park lodge and based on the conversations and accents heard at breakfast, Ivey House appeals to an international clientele.

 The history of the Ivey House

 The Tamiami Trail (pronounced tammy-ammy and standing for Tampa-Miami) is the southern-most link between the Atlantic and Gulf coasts.
 This road through the swampy, buggy, alligator-filled Everglades was not easy to build.
 While begun in 1915, the project was delayed by a world war, hurricanes and a land bust.
 Eventually, it took real estate developer Barron Collier’s funding to get the road built and it was completed in 1928.